departmentfortransport/street-manager-event-notifier/README.md

 ### 2. Environment variables
-Set `PGUSER` and `PGPASSWORD` variables for local DB
+Set `PGUSER` and `PGPASSWORD` variables for local DB Set Topic ARN variables for sns: `WORKSTARTTOPICARN` & `WORKSTOPTOPICARN`

 `export PGUSER='<postgres local user>'`
 `export PGUSER='<postgres local password>'`
+`export WORKSTARTTOPICARN='<arn of work start topic - can use EventNotifierTestTopic arn found in aws console>'` `export WORKSTOPTOPICARN='<arn of work stop topic - can use EventNotifierTestTopic arn found in aws console>'`

 (Add to bash profile and skip this step next time)